nekokak/p5-dbix-skinny/README.md

 ## SCHEMA

 The `schema` is a simple class that describes your table definitions.
-Note that this is different from DBIx::Class terms.
+Note that this is different from [DBIx::Class](https://metacpan.org/pod/DBIx::Class) terms.
 DBIC's schema is equivalent to DBIx::Skinny's model + schema, where the actual schema information is scattered across the result classes.

-In DBIx::Skinny, you simply use DBIx::Skinny::Schema's domain specific languaage to define a set of tables
+In DBIx::Skinny, you simply use [DBIx::Skinny::Schema](https://metacpan.org/pod/DBIx::Skinny::Schema)'s domain specific language to define a set of tables

 ```perl
 package MyApp::Model::Schema;